Clickybunty/Collatz/README.md

 [🔗 Deutsche Version unten](#-die-collatz-schranke--untersuchung-der-zentralen-dynamik-und-konvergenz)

+### **Current Status of the Investigation (February 13, 2025)**

+The previously established **growth boundary of \( d(n) \) cannot currently be considered confirmed**.
+A 145-digit number has fallen below the expected threshold, necessitating a reassessment of the methodology.

+To verify this anomaly, nearby numbers within a range of ±500,000 around this value were tested.
+Additional numbers exhibiting the same growth rate were identified, raising questions about whether the discrepancy is due to a **measurement error, a methodological flaw, or a fundamental invalidity of the boundary**.

+Special attention is being given to potential **rounding errors** and the **precision of calculations**, especially when dealing with extremely large numbers.
+Since numerical inaccuracies or methodological inconsistencies cannot be ruled out as influencing factors, the analysis is ongoing.
+The goal is to **identify the root cause and establish a reliable conclusion regarding the stability of the boundary**.

 ## ✭ Version Note (Version 3.1)

 **Current Version:** 3.1 – *Refined Asymmetry Analysis, Structural Constraint of \( d(n) \), and Multiplication-Division Ratio*